 Marketing for this position begins in October of each year for the following year’s candidate.
-Each candidate is required to send the following:
+Each candidate is required to complete the program application.

 This information is reviewed by the program director and candidates are contacted for Skype or telephone interviews.

 The General Internal Medicine Fellowship Program at MD Anderson offers an academic clinical research track.
 The goal of this program is to train physicians who will not only become independent clinician-investigators with expertise in complex patient-oriented research related to the health outcomes of cancer patients, including the following content areas; survivorship, co-morbidity management, health disparities, patient education, quality of care, or quality improvement but also to have the necessary skills to provide the highest standard of care to cancer patients and survivors.

 Academic Clinical Research Track: The fellow will be involved in intensive research training with one-on-one mentoring.
 At the completion of the program the fellow will be expected to master the necessary skills to conduct clinical research and have submitted his work for presentation at national meetings and peer-reviewed journals.